hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 In some cases, interference check doesn't work:
 <https://forums.autodesk.com/t5/fusion-360-support/obvious-interference-was-not-detected/m-p/10633251>

-In some cases, `importToTarget()` corrupts the imported component.
-See `p2ppcb_parts_depot.depot.prepare()`.
-The bug is erratic and non-reproducible.
-I suspect it has something to do with CPU usage.
-When it occurs, `P2PPCB Cache` file is corrupted.
-Remove the file and try again.
-But it can be difficult to detect the phenomenon.

 Attributes of native objects can be destruct by some irrelevant operations:
 <https://forums.autodesk.com/t5/fusion-360-support/attributes-of-native-objects-corrupt-by-removing-a-component/m-p/11909404>